rohan-varma/rohan-varma.github.io/_posts/2016-12-29-Express-API.md

 - Create, update, get, and delete Showcase Projects (these our projects that our hack members submit to us, and we showcase the coolest/most innovative projects)
 - Securing this API through the use of tokens, to make sure that requests cannot be spammed.
 - Create an email list API endpoint, that allows users to subscribe to our mailing list that notifies them about new events or important updates.
-- Create Mongoose Schemas for all of the above data types.
+- Create Mongoose schemas for all of the above data types.

 ### Tools Used
 On the backend, we decided to use MongoDB for our database, Express.js for our web framework, and Mocha/Chai for unit tests.
 The first order of business was to create database schemas for all of the above data types.
 We used `mongoose` to interact with our MongoDB database.
 [Mongoose](http://mongoosejs.com/index.html) allows us to define object models that we can save and retrieve from our database.
 From the [MongooseJS docs](http://mongoosejs.com/docs/api.html), models are compiled from their schema definitions and represent specific documents in our database.
 The models also handle document creation and retrieval.